-The regional water supply system, which is leased from the City of Detroit, covers a vast 1,760 square miles in southeast Michigan.
-It provides treated water to all or portions of eight counties.
+The regional sewer system, which is leased from the City of Detroit, covers a vast 944 square miles in southeast Michigan, providing sewage collection, treatment, and disposal.
 The system is a wholesale enterprise whose articles of incorporation allow for direct retail service.
-Residential and business activity within the City of Detroit, has accounted for between 20% and 25% of annual GLWA revenue over the last five fiscal years (2013-2017).
+Residential and business activity within the City of Detroit has accounted for between 44% and 47% of annual GLWA revenue over the last five fiscal years (2013-2017).
 Residents and businesses within Detroit are retail customers of the Detroit Water and Sewerage Department (DWSD).
-The remainder of water sales are to 127 suburban customers via 87 wholesale customer contracts.
+The remainder of sewer revenue is derived from 76 suburban communities via 18 wholesale customer contracts.